Patrick Marleau: Third stint in San Jose (2020–2021)

 On October 13, 2020, Marleau returned to San Jose, signing a one-year contract.
 On April 19, 2021, in an away game against the Vegas Golden Knights, Marleau played his 1,768th NHL game, breaking the all-time NHL regular season games played record formerly held by Gordie Howe since 1961.
 At the time he surpassed Howe's record, Marleau had missed only 31 games in his career, and had played with or against 37% of the players who had ever played in the NHL.
 He has played in all 82 regular season games in 11 separate seasons.

 One game later, on April 21, Marleau became the fourth player in NHL history to record 900 consecutive games played.

 After going unsigned during the 2021–22 season, Marleau announced his retirement on May 10, 2022.
-His number, 12, was retired by the Sharks on February 25, 2023, making him the first member of the San Jose Sharks franchise to receive this honor.
+He recorded zero penalty minutes in 1,547 games of his career, the most for a player in NHL history.
+His number 12 jersey was retired by the Sharks on February 25, 2023, making him the first member of the San Jose Sharks franchise to receive this honor.